YueJiangMDSV/DSCI-532_group-211_R-dash/Proposal.md

 To answer this question, he wants to [explore] price fluctuations for the abovementioned five stocks and their monthly price changes.
 He wants to be able to [compare] the price changes of different stocks, and [identify] when there was the greatest price volatility.

-When Ted logs on to the “Stock Price Data Analysis” app, on the first tab ”About our data”, he sees a brief introduction of the and the data frameat a glance.
+When Ted logs on to the "Stock Price Data Analysis" app, on the first tab "About Our Data", he sees a brief introduction of the dataset and the data frame at a glance.

 Then he clicks the second tab “Stock Trends”.
-There, in the first plot, he sees the monthly stock prices from January 2000 to March 2010 of the five stocks.
+There is a drop-down menu at the top allows him to select stocks.
+In the first plot, he sees the monthly stock prices from January 2000 to March 2010 of the five companies.
 In the second plot below, Ted sees the monthly percentage changes in stock prices.
-There is a drop-down menu at the top allows him to select stocks.

-When Ted selects one, the first plot and the second plot will automatically change by displaying only that stock and hiding other stocks.
-He can also select different stocks and compare them.
+When Ted selects one company in the drop-down menu, the first plot and the second plot will automatically change by displaying only that stock and hiding other stocks.
+He can also select different stocks at the same time and compare them.
+The two graphs would only display the stocks that are selected.
 Each plot also has an independent slider bar that Ted can select different time period to further explore.
-When doing so, Ted may find out that there are a lot of fluctuations is stock prices
+When doing so, Ted may find out that there are a lot of fluctuations in stock prices, especially during the 2008 financial crisis.

 Then, Ted wants to know more about the investment values.
 His second question is: